Welcome to BIG Tools

 Cover Image for Welcome to BIG Tools

 BIG Tools is a hands-on toolkit for the BIG Ideas workshop process.
-It takes an early insight — something you noticed, something that bothers you, something that could be — and walks it through six tools until you have a pitch you can defend and a hypothesis you can test.
+It takes an early insight — something you noticed, something that bothers you, something that could be — and walks it through a workflow checklist until you have a hypothesis you can test and a record you can defend.

 If you've ever filled a whiteboard with sticky notes and then had no idea what to do with them the next morning, BIG Tools is for you.